Architecture

 The main sermon hall stands east of the chedi, but only the restored foundations of the platform, walls and pillars are left.
 On the altar's location sits a large Buddha image in the Subduing Mara posture.

 To the north stands the ordination hall or ubosot.
 The foundations of the boundary stones are still visible.
-The building has still its walls intact but is roofless.
-The gable shows evidence of once having been decorated with stucco and porcelain pottery.
-In this hall also sits a large Buddha image in the Subduing Mara posture.
-A gallery of fragmented Buddha images can be seen on a small platform along the walls.
-Behind the ubosot to the west stood a small chedi, but its foundations are not visible anymore today.
+The building still has its walls intact, but is roofless.
+The gable shows evidence of having once been decorated with stucco and porcelain.
+In this hall, a large Buddha image also sits in the Subduing Mara posture.
+A gallery of fragmented Buddha images is displayed on a small platform along the walls.
+Behind the ubosot to the west stood a small chedi, but its foundations are no longer visible today.

 To the east of the ordination hall are the foundations of another unknown building and an unidentified square brick structure that could be the remnants of a bell or drum tower.